danbee/danbarber.me/_posts/2016-02-23-the-complete-guide-to-optimising-web-images.markdown

 #### Why?

-These days many of us have access to very fast broadband connections (we have a 100Mb/s connection here at thoughtbot London) but not everybody has access to this sort of connection.
-Many people are still stuck on relatively slow ADSL connections that run at no more than 2Mb/s or so.
+These days many of us have access to very fast broadband (we have a 100Mb/s connection here at thoughtbot London) but not everybody has access to this sort of connection.
+Many people are still stuck on relatively slow ADSL packages that run at no more than 2Mb/s or so.

 Mobile connections have come a long way in recent years, but the variability of speed is even worse than wired connections.
-4G can be fast, but in areas with high contention or in areas where there is no 3G/4G connections can be slow as mud.
+4G can be as fast as good broadband, but in areas with high contention or in areas where there is no 3G/4G it can be as slow as mud.

-Whatever the speed of the connection it's worth optimising your images as studies (citation?) have shown that visitors are way more likely to abandon your site if it takes more than a few seconds to load.
-Also, even fast broadband connections often have data caps.
+Whatever the speed of the connection it's worth optimising your images as [studies have shown](https://www.nngroup.com/articles/website-response-times/) that visitors are far more likely to abandon your site if it takes more than a few seconds to load.
+It's also worth remembering that even fast broadband connections often have data caps.

 <!-- more -->